bvreede/zincfinger/README.md

 # zincfinger

 ## 0. Before you start...
 1. Set up your system.
-Create a main folder with the following subfolders: "sequences", "results", "images", "databases", "evolview", "compara", and "orthologs".
+Create a main folder with the following subfolders: "sequences", "results", "images", "databases", "evolview", "compara", "hmm", and "orthologs".
 2. Download your data: protein sequences from Ensembl Biomart, ensuring that the fasta headers consist of (in this order) >geneID|genename|proteinID.
 Name them with a four character species specification, followed by an underscore (and don't use further underscores in the filename!). _e.g.
 150602-SM00355-xtro_seq.fasta_.
-Ensure the identifier (in this case _150602-SM00355_) is the same with all databases you want to use.
+Ensure the first part of the identifier (in this case _150602-SM00355_) is the same with all databases you want to use.
+Save the databases in the 'sequences' folder.
 3. Download HMMer (http://hmmer.janelia.org/) and the C2H2 Pfam model (http://pfam.xfam.org/family/PF00096/hmm via http://pfam.xfam.org/family/PF00096) and run the binary hmmsearch on your downloaded Ensembl data.
-Save the result file in mainfolder/results, preferably [fileidentifier]_hmmsearch.txt. (e.g. 150602-SM00355-xtro_hmmsearch.fasta).
+Save the result file in mainfolder/hmm, preferably [fileidentifier]_hmmsearch.txt. (e.g. 150602-SM00355-xtro_hmmsearch.fasta).
-4. Customize **config.py** to contain the path to your main folder, the hmm result file, the identifier from step 2, and a list of the species you downloaded from ensembl.
+4. Customize **config.py** to contain the path to your main folder, the hmm result file, the identifier from step 2, and a list of the species you downloaded from ensembl in 'sppall'.
+If you downloaded vertebrates, make sure they are added to the 'chor' list.

 ## 1. Find C2H2 motifs in fasta files